amd/aocl-crypto/docs/internal/design.md

 The AOCL Crypto library provides C99 like API described in detail in [API](#api-design).
 Though the internal structures are implemented using C++ with no advanced features.
-This decision is taken to avoid writing primitive library functions like stacks/queues or heaps to manage the module/algorithms.
+This decision is taken to avoid writing primitive library functions like stacks/queues or heaps to [<0;199;17M]manage the module/algorithms.
 Also the C++ STL provides enough gears to achieve the needed functionality with least efforts.